 A single container image registry is sufficient to host mirrored images for several clusters in the disconnected network.

-To update a cluster in a disconnected environment, your cluster environment must have access to a mirror registry that has the necessary images and resources for your targeted update.
+To update your cluster in a disconnected environment, your cluster environment must have access to a mirror registry that has the necessary images and resources for your targeted update.
 The following page has instructions for mirroring images onto a repository in your disconnected cluster:

 You can use one of the following procedures to update a disconnected OpenShift Container Platform cluster: